 |Defeating at least 10 other dogs|

 Each dog and handler takes turns competing in a line up.
-The dog must not be sent for the retrieve until asked to by the Judge who is timing the Scurry.
+The dog must not be sent for the retrieve until the thrower releases the bumper.
 Some teams might not be happy with their time, knowing they can do better so they choose to enter again.
 That is okay!
 Each event will have a cut off time for entries, so ensure all runs will take place before dusk.

 All in all, Scurries are good fun for you and your dog and can be quite a neat way of testing out your dog's skills and get some training time in!

 1. Bird Scented Bumpers are used (freshly scented daily).
 Our official bumpers are always firehose bumpers.